bytex-solutions/snamp/docs/connectors/groovy-connector.md

 * Global variables:
   * `resourceName` - contains the name of the managed resource as it specified in the SNAMP configuration.
 This variable is not available in the discovery mode
-* Logging subrouties (these routines written on top of OSGi logging infrastructure)
+* Logging subroutines (these routines written on top of OSGi logging infrastructure)
   * `void error(String message)` - report about error
   * `void warning(String message)` - report warning
   * `void info(String message)` - report information